UPDATED: March 2018

 Crib mattresses are often covered in vinyl for waterproofing, which often contains phthalates.
 In 2009, Congress passed a law that forbids the use of three types of phthalates in products for young children, including mattresses.
 Of course, other plasticizers are likely used in place of phthalates, and they may be just as bad.

-Mattresses are required by the Consumer Product Safety Commission to meet flammability laws, which means most treated with flame retardant chemicals and/or materials.
-These will typically be one of the following:
+Mattresses are required by the Consumer Product Safety Commission to meet flammability laws, which previously meant that they were almost always treated with bromated or chlorinated flame retardant chemicals, typically one of the first three on this list:

 - Polybrominated diphenyl ethers.
 PBDEs are associated with hormone disruption, hyperactivity, and neurodevelopmental delays, including lowered IQ .
 The European Union has banned the use of PBDEs in electronic devices.
 Studies show that children in the United States have higher levels of PBDEs than adults do.
 Oh, and here’s the kicker: they don’t even work very well at stopping fires.